evolution-linux/evolution-docs/src/installation/guides/chroot.md

 # shutdown -r now
 ```

-After booting into your Void installation for the first time, [perform a system
+After booting into your evolutionOS installation for the first time, [perform a system
 update](../../xbps/index.md#updating).